ST 2110 in the WAN – Part 1

 With that we’ve concluded that the shift to IP and more specifically to SMPTE 2110 is much more than just changing technology.
 Therefore, understanding the challenges in the WAN requires that we do look beyond the technology in itself, and to the drivers for making the shift in the first place.
 Drivers of workflow flexibility, remote and distributed production, cloud and software-based resources as well as automation.

-With that in mind we’re ready for looking at SMPTE 2110 in a bit more depth.
-Something we will do in the next part of this series.
+With that in mind we’re ready for looking at SMPTE 2110 in a bit more depth in the next post.